zettastor/zettastor.github.io/src/pages/en/install.md

 So far, the Configuration Wizard has been completed.

 ### III.
 Deployment
-1. To deploy the Distributed Block Storage software, execute the following commands:
+1. To deploy the DBS software, execute the following commands:
 ```
 cd /opt/deploy/Installation
 ./install.sh -b